Learning Resources and Events

 Annual Conference 2016 – Safeguarding Bromley’s Children and Young People in a Digital Age

-The theme for this year’s conference was Safeguarding Bromley’s Children and Young People in a Digital Age.
+The theme for our 2016 conference was Safeguarding Bromley’s Children and Young People in a Digital Age.
 145 people attended and feedback was that the conference was very valuable with some fantastic speakers.

 The conference explained how our young people use the internet today.
 It addressed both the potential dangers and the benefits of growing up in a digital world.
 Topics included: emerging threats, offender tactics and the latest trends; safeguarding your professional reputation; safer online gaming; how the internet promotes some dangerous practices; CSE and grooming; and discussion on a range of scenarios children and young people may encounter online and advice that can be given.